Report: Trump told acting DHS head he'd pardon him if he were sent to jail for closing the border

 Breaking News Emails

-The paper, citing three people briefed about the conversation, reported that they spoke when Trump visited the border town of Calexico, Calif., last week shortly before he named McAleenan acting homeland security secretary.
+The paper, citing three people briefed about the conversation, reported that they spoke when Trump visited the border town of Calexico, California, last week shortly before he named McAleenan acting homeland security secretary.

 One of the officials briefed on the conversation said they did not know whether the president was joking.
 But Trump's remarks alarmed officials at the agency who were briefed on it, The Times said.